websanco/liferay-learn/docs/courses/latest/en/7.4/liferay-foundations-introduction-to-liferay-dxp/use-liferay-dxp-to-build-sites-manage-users-and-publish-content/how-to-set-up-automated-processes.md

-# How can I customize a Site's Appearance?
+# How do I set up automated processes?

 Coming Soon!